 3. Do mental health issues affect people as much as other impairments?
 Is it a type of disability?

 Mental conditions like schizophrenia are considered ‘invisible’ but they often result in profound loss of function, with people finding it difficult to continue working and living their day-to-day lives.
 This is largely because workplaces and communities often do not provide the support people need to contribute to society in as meaningful a way as they would like, and instead creates barriers to inclusion.

 These kinds of barriers mean that mental health issues are similar to other disabilities, as it often results in people not being able to participate in society, as they would like to, and instead experience stigma, discrimination and barriers to being included.

 Mental health issues affect people of all ages.
 In fact, half of all mental health issues in adults have been shown to have started before the age of 14.
 As with many health issues, people generally recover better if they are able to access care early.

 Particular groups in society have a higher risk of developing mental health issues, and these groups are often those who are most vulnerable in other ways.
 For example, women are more likely to be affected by depression, and there are increasing rates of suicide among young people.

-- Are there services available to help people who experience mental health issues?
+5. Are services available to help people who experience mental health issues?

-Even in richer countries in the world like Australia, mental health services are often under-resourced in comparison to those for other impairment types.
+Even in richer countries like Australia, mental health services are often under-resourced in comparison to those for other impairment types.